 First compiler will check the condition inside the Sql Server While loop.
 If the Condition is True then the statement or group of statements under the inside the BEGIN..END block will be executed.
 If the Condition is False then compiler will come out of the loop and execute other statements outside the while loop.

 SQL While Loop Flow Chart

 The following flow chart will explain you SQL Server While loop Visually and perfectly

-The While loop in SQL Server will check for the condition at the beginning of the loop.
+The While loop in SQL Server will check the condition at the beginning of the loop.

 - If the condition is True then it will execute the statements inside the loop.

 - Next we have to use Arithmetic Operators inside the while loop to increment and decrements the value.

 - After the value is incremented, again it will check for the condition.
 As long as the condition is True, the statements inside the while loop will be executed.

 - If the condition is False then it will exit from the While loop